Enhance your Prime Day and festive strategy with Sponsored Display

-Sponsored Display is a self-service display marketing solution that helps you grow your brand on Amazon by engaging shoppers across the purchase journey—with ad placements that run both on and off Amazon.
+Sponsored Display is a self-service display marketing solution that helps you grow your brand on Amazon by engaging shoppers across the purchase journey – with ad placements that run wherever they spend time.
 There’s no minimum spend, you can create a campaign in just a few clicks, and your campaigns are “retail aware,” meaning campaigns will pause if, for example, your products sell out quickly due to a promotion or deal.

-This year, we’ve also improved bidding for our remarketing strategies to help your bids stay optimized during high-impact periods like Prime Day, Black Friday, and Cyber Monday.
+This year, we’ve also improved bidding for our remarketing strategies to help your bids stay optimised during high-impact periods like Prime Day, Black Friday and Cyber Monday.

 Two Sponsored Display targeting strategies to include in your Q4 campaigns

 The following strategies can help you reach new customers, generate brand awareness and reengage audiences during the busy Q4 time period.

 - Product targeting: Build consideration among audiences considering similar or complementary products and categories to yours.

 - Views (US only): Drive conversion and consideration with remarketing placements that appear wherever they spend time and direct back to a product detail page.
 This strategy allows you to reach high-intent audiences who have viewed your detail page, or similar detail pages.